django/django-docker-box/README.md

 ### Environment

-You must set the `DJANGO_PATH` environment variable to the path of your local Django installation.
+You must set the `DJANGO_PATH` environment variable to the path of your local Django checkout.
 This can either be added to the `.env` file, or interactively set in your shell, like so:

 `export DJANGO_PATH=~/projects/django/`